henryhungle/NADST/readme.md

 ## Scripts

-We created `run.sh` to prepare evaluation code, train models, generate dialogue states, and evaluating the generated states with automatic metrics.
+We created `scripts/run.sh` to prepare evaluation code, train models, generate dialogue states, and evaluating the generated states with automatic metrics.
 You can directly run this file which includes example parameter setting:

 | Parameter           | Description                                                  | Values                                                       |
 | :------------------ | :----------------------------------------------------------- | ------------------------------------------------------------ |